matthieugomez/StringDistances.jl/README.md

 	- [Overlap Distance](https://en.wikipedia.org/wiki/Overlap_coefficient) `Overlap(q::Int)`
 	- [Sorensen-Dice Distance](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient) `SorensenDice(q::Int)`
 - Distance "modifiers" that can be applied to any distance:
-	- [Partial](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) returns the minimum distance between the shorter string and substrings of the longer string.
+	- [Partial](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) returns the minimum of the normalized distance between the shorter string and substrings of the longer string.
-	- [TokenSort](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) adjusts for differences in word orders by reording words alphabetically.
+	- [TokenSort](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) adjusts for differences in word orders by returning the normalized distance of the two strings, after re-ordering words alphabetically.
-	- [TokenSet](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) adjusts for differences in word orders and word numbers by comparing the intersection of two strings with each string.
+	- [TokenSet](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) adjusts for differences in word orders and word numbers by returning the normalized distance between the intersection of two strings with each string.
 	- [TokenMax](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) combines the normalized distance, the `Partial`, `TokenSort` and `TokenSet` modifiers, with penalty terms depending on string lengths.
 This is a good distance to match strings composed of multiple words, like addresses.   `TokenMax(Levenshtein())` corresponds to the distance defined in [fuzzywuzzy](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/)
 	- [Winkler](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) diminishes the normalized distance of strings with common prefixes.
 The Winkler adjustment was originally defined for the Jaro similarity score but it can be defined for any string distance.